Market-Connections Professional Resume Writing Services

 Interview Coaching October 21, 2019

 I have interviewed more than a few thousand job seekers.
-My icebreaker questions would vary often.
+My icebreaker questions varied often.
 For example:

 • Tell me about yourself.